Reversible Causes of Memory Loss

 Several medical conditions have a huge impact on our mental health, affecting how we feel, think, and behave.
 Certain medical conditions affect information collection, processing, and retrieval in our brain’s memory centre.
 These conditions include:

 · Hormonal problems such as an underactive thyroid gland and an excessive production of steroid hormones.

-· Chronic alcoholism: This not only impairs memory because it rids out body of vitamin B12, but alcohol also has a direct effect on the brain, damaging nerve connections in certain areas of the brain, including the parts that control emotions and memory.
+- Chronic alcoholism: This not only impairs memory because it rids out the body of vitamin B12, but alcohol also has a direct effect on the brain, damaging nerve connections in certain areas of the brain, including the parts that control emotions and memory.

-· Brian tumors: Brain tumors can cause direct effects on several parts of the brain, depending on which area of the brain they are located.
-Tumors around the memory center of the brain may impair transmission of signals between nerve fibers in this center, causing memory loss.
+- Brian tumours: Brain tumours can cause direct effects on several parts of the brain, depending on which area of the brain they are located.
+Tumours around the memory centre of the brain may impair the transmission of signals between nerve fibres in this centre, causing memory loss.

 What to do?